luka-loehr/promptly/docs/telemetry.md

     The script will:
     - Download Jaeger and OTEL if needed.
     - Start a local Jaeger instance.
-    - Start an OTEL collector configured to receive data from Gemini CLI.
+    - Start an OTEL collector configured to receive data from Promptly.
     - Automatically enable telemetry in your workspace settings.
     - On exit, disable telemetry.

 1.  **View traces**:
     Open your web browser and navigate to **http://localhost:16686** to access the Jaeger UI.
-Here you can inspect detailed traces of Gemini CLI operations.
+Here you can inspect detailed traces of Promptly operations.

 1.  **Inspect logs and metrics**:
-    The script redirects the OTEL collector output (which includes logs and metrics) to `~/.gemini/tmp/<projectHash>/otel/collector.log`.
+    The script redirects the OTEL collector output (which includes logs and metrics) to `~/.promptly/tmp/<projectHash>/otel/collector.log`.
 The script will provide links to view and a command to tail your telemetry data (traces, metrics, logs) locally.

 1.  **Stop the services**:
     Press `Ctrl+C` in the terminal where the script is running to stop the OTEL Collector and Jaeger services.

 ### Google Cloud

-Use the `npm run telemetry -- --target=gcp` command to automate setting up a local OpenTelemetry collector that forwards data to your Google Cloud project, including configuring the necessary settings in your `.gemini/settings.json` file.
+Use the `npm run telemetry -- --target=gcp` command to automate setting up a local OpenTelemetry collector that forwards data to your Google Cloud project, including configuring the necessary settings in your `.promptly/settings.json` file.
 The underlying script installs `otelcol-contrib`.
 To use it:

 1.  **Prerequisites**:
     - Have a Google Cloud project ID.